simplic/documentation/dev/csharp/framework/navigation commands/intro.md

 1. The input matches a command/shortcut
 2. A command name starts with the input string and has no parameter
-3. A command name starts with the input string and has parameter
+3. A command name starts with the input string and has a parameter

-The 2nd and 3rd might switch if a commands requies parameters or not.
+The 2nd and 3rd might switch if a command requires parameters or not.

 If a command contains multiple words within the name, the search engine splits the words by the space character.
-This allows to just type in the beginning of any word.
+This allows to just type at the beginning of any word.

-Parameter must be seperated by using a space character from the command.
+Parameter must be separated by using a space character from the command.
 Take a look at the phone call sample at the bottom.

 ## Examples